smp4/vim-zettelstecker/README.md

 * `g:vim_markdown_strikethrough` for strikethrough with two tildes `~~` for `pandoc` compatibility.
 * `g:vim_markdown_no_extensions_in_markdown` for GitHub wiki style links like `[link text](link-url)`.

-These additional `vim-markdown` extensions are also turned on by default:
+These additional `vim-markdown` extensions are also turned on by `vim-zettelstecker`:

 * `g:vim_markdown_math` to allow LaTeX math.
 * `g:vim_markdown_frontmatter` to highlight YAML front matter.

-These are overwritten by any `vim-markdown` option variables set in your `.vimrc` TODO.
-So if you want to modify `vim-markdown` behaviour while using `vim-zettelstecker` you can also set these variables there.

 ### Publishing